evaluating the experience of subscribing to a streaming service and its premium add-on

 The result

-Remotely presented prioritised findings and design recommendations to the cross-functional teams organisation wide and delivered a written report of all findings, such as a barrier that prevented users from purchasing the add-on subscription after browsing the streaming services content.
+Remotely presented prioritised findings and design recommendations to 20+ people from multiple cross-functional teams organisation wide and delivered a written report of all findings, such as a barrier that prevented users from purchasing the add-on subscription after browsing the streaming services content.

 The full story

-The majority of client’s product teams are siloed and user research is often conducted in isolation from each other and insights aren’t shared effectively organisation wide.
-This has resulted in an inconsistent experience across different devices especially during onboarding.
+Most of the client’s product teams are siloed, user research is often conducted in isolation from each other, and insights aren’t shared effectively organisation-wide.
+This has resulted in an inconsistent experience across different devices, especially during subscribing to the platform.

-When deciding the approach of the usability testing during alignment meetings, the key stakeholder and I weighed up the benefits of testing the live journey.
-We decided to test the live journeys to avoid users being limited to exploring the happy path of a prototype which would have restricted our findings.
+When deciding the approach of usability testing during alignment meetings, the key stakeholders and I weighed up the benefits of testing the live journey.
+We decided to test the live journeys to avoid users being limited to exploring a prototype’s happy path, which would have restricted our findings.

 Tailoring the discussion guide